 – A score of at least 62 on the TOEFL iBT test as administered by an official ETS test center such as AMIDEAST.

-Note: in the past, it was also possible to concentrate in the ThM in Christianity in the Middle East.
-This track is not on offer for students starting their ThM studies in Fall 2022.
-However, it may return in a modified form at some point in the future and each track will then have its own entrance requirements.
-While the seminary cannot yet announce which track will be offered when and what the exact entrance requirements will be, the general advice for current MAT students who want to do ThM studies, later on, is as follows: choose MAT-B if you want to open the door for ThM studies in the area of biblical studies in the future and choose MAT-T if you want to open the door for ThM studies in the area of theology and church history in the future, and consider including Greek 1 and 2 as electives in your MAT-T.
+A general advice for current MAT students who want to do ThM studies, later on, while ThM entrance requirements may vary slightly over time, choose MAT-B if you want to open the door for ThM studies in the area of biblical studies in the future and choose MAT-T if you want to open the door for ThM studies in the area of theology and church history in the future, and consider including Greek 1 and 2 as electives in your MAT-T.